RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/3-create-an-invoice.md

 ---
 title: Invoice API - Introduction
 keywords: [ERC20, DAI, Request, Invoice, Portal, API, Request Invoicing]
-description: Learn how to use Request's Invoice API.
+description: Learn how to use Request's invoice API.
 ---

-## Request vs. Invoice, how do they differ?
+## Request vs. Invoice, How Do They Differ?

-You are now familiar with the [Request API](./1-create-and-share-request.md), but did you know you could also create, on Portal, Invoices which supersede Requests?
+You are now familiar with the [Request API](./1-create-and-share-request.md), but did you know you could also create, on Portal, invoices which supersede requests?

 Invoices are simply an implementation of requests with a predefined schema for the `contentData` property.
 Invoices are mainly used by the [Request Invoicing](https://invoicing.request.network/) application as a way to practically represent general invoicing data.

 Invoice API also differ by the layer of automation added on top of Request API.
-Whenever an Invoice is created, it is possible to have an email sent to the designated payer.
+Whenever an invoice is created, it is possible to have an email sent to the designated payer.
-The Invoice issuer (payee) can also get notified as soon as the corresponding request has been paid (please [contact us](https://www.request.finance/contact-us) if you need more info on this feature).
+The invoice issuer (payee) can also get notified as soon as the corresponding request has been paid (please [contact us](https://www.request.finance/contact-us) if you need more info on this feature).

 Knowing if a Request has been paid [is not trivial](./2-payment-status.md).
-But Invoices have an additional property: a `status`
+But invoices have an additional property: a `status`
 ; so knowing if the underlying Request has been paid is as easy as reading this property.

 Invoices can also be scheduled to create occurrences at regular intervals.